rebeccapower/test/_pages/schedule.md

 Speakers: Paige Morfitt, Michelle Janowiecki

+Description: This workshop will talk about metadata management in Islandora.
+From pre-to post ingest, we will share tools to help organize and clean your metadata for Islandora.

 #### Microservices and content processing

 1:00 - 2:30

 Speakers: Alan Stanley, Kyle Hyunh

+Description: At Digital Scholarship Unit of UTSC, we developed an approach to run microservices jobs inside Drupal (with PHP) instead of Java applications (Apache Karaf).
+[Advanced Queue](https://www.drupal.org/project/advancedqueue) provides a user interface for jobs can be queued, managed (start, stop, delete) and monitored (error message) within a Drupal site.
+To improve our workflow with Advanced Queue, the [Advanced Queue Runner module](https://www.drupal.org/project/advancedqueue_runner) is developed to “daemonize” the Advanced Queue, so it can be run automatically in the background instead of triggering it manually by Cron or Drush command.
+We have currently implemented Triplestore indexing and Fits by using this approach.

 #### Annual General Meeting